DsWagon/DsWagon/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-<h3 align="left">Hello everyone! 👋, I'm David</h1>
+<h2 align="left">Hello everyone! 👋, I'm David</h2>

 ---
 Having taught history and geography for many years, I developed a deep love for understanding past events and their impact on our modern world.
 However, ever since I was a child, I've also been drawn to the realm of coding and technology.
-I have just finished a bootcamp @ LeWagon in Paris.
+My transition journey into development was enriched by my experience at Le Wagon coding bootcamp in Paris.

 :student: I love to learn !
 I'm committed to acquiring new skills, languages and technologies to enrich my journey as a developer.